Hyde Amendment (1997): Need for restraint

 Prosecutorial abuse in the United States Attorney's Office has become a growing problem, as pressure to crack down on crime has increased.
-At the same time, maintaining sufficient oversight of the practices and ethics of the US Department of Justice has become increasingly difficult for Congress, the press, and the courts.
+At the same time, maintaining adequate oversight of the US Department of Justice's practices and ethics has become increasingly difficult for Congress, the press, and the courts.
 Criminal defense attorneys are especially vulnerable to "bad faith" prosecutions and the burden that they place on the vindicated defendant.

 There is no other department [of government] that is viewed with comparable terror or fear, because there is no other department that by itself can put you in jail or take your life, liberty or property away from you.
 The [Justice] Department has the FBI and the other agencies.
 It has become a Leviathan in the minds of a lot of people because it is so big and imponderable.
 I think it is correct to say that no outsider is capable of oversight.

 Most prosecutors are elected officials, but that is not true of federal prosecutors, whose conduct is subject to the Hyde Amendment.
-The decision to file charges can be affected by public opinion or politically-powerful groups.
+The decision to file charges can be affected by public opinion or politically powerful groups.
 If prosecutors do not carefully screen the cases chosen to pursue, individuals may be charged even when there is insufficient evidence.
-The high public profile of the suspect or the sensational nature of the crime increasingly has more bearing on the decision to charge than the weight of the evidence or the nature of the crime.
+The suspect's high public profile or the crime's sensational nature increasingly bears more weight on the decision to charge than the evidence or the nature of the crime.

 Even under the Hyde Amendment, it is an acquitted defendant's responsibility to prove that the prosecutor acted in bad faith or that the case was frivolous.
 In U.S. v.
-Mary Louise Denese Slaey, the government dropped all counts on August 2, 2006, but further review of her case was continuing elsewhere, and she was not notified of the dismissal of the further review until February 2007.
-Slaey filed for legal reimbursement on April 3, 2007; her request was dismissed on April 25, 2007 because the August 2006 motion ended the issue from the court's point of view so her motion was dismissed as "out of time" (more than 30 days after the dismissal).
+Mary Louise Denese Slaey, the government dismissed all counts on August 2, 2006, but further review of her case was ongoing elsewhere, and she was not notified of the dismissal until February 2007.
+Slaey filed for legal reimbursement on April 3, 2007; her request was dismissed on April 25, 2007, because the August 2006 motion ended the issue from the court's perspective; therefore, her motion was dismissed as "out of time" (more than 30 days after the dismissal).

 A 2010 investigation by USA Today "found the law has left innocent people... coping not only with ruined careers and reputations but with heavy legal costs.
 And it hasn't stopped federal prosecutors from committing misconduct or pursuing legally questionable cases."
 The investigation "documented 201 cases in the years since the law's passage in which federal judges found that Justice Department prosecutors violated laws or ethics rules.
 Although those represent a tiny fraction of the tens of thousands of federal criminal cases filed each year, the problems were so grave that judges dismissed indictments, reversed convictions or rebuked prosecutors for misconduct.
 Still, USA Today found only 13 cases in which the government paid anything toward defendants' legal bills.
 Most people never seek compensation.
 Most who do end up emptyhanded."